Vandita1022/NLU-Assignment-2/README.md

-# IIT Jodhpur NLP Assignment: Word Embeddings & Semantic Analysis
+# NLP Assignment: Word Embeddings & Semantic Analysis

 This repository contains the implementation for a two-part Natural Language Processing assignment.